rdkcentral/Thunder/README.md

 <img src="https://i.imgur.com/0zBG9FJ.png" width="700">

-Note: All logs will be displayed in the command windows, which can be very useful for debugging purposes.
+Note: All logs will be displayed in the command window, which can be very useful for debugging purposes.
 To close the framework, press Q and enter.

 -------------------------------------------------------------------------------------------
 <a name="Windows"></a>